palacaze/sigslot/readme.md

 Here is a first example that showcases the most basic features of the library.

-We first declare parameter-free signal `sig`, then we proceed to connect several slots and at last emit a signal which triggers the invocation of every slot callable connected beforehand.
-Notice how The library copes with diverse forms of callables.
+We first declare a parameter-free signal `sig`, then we proceed to connect several slots and at last emit a signal which triggers the invocation of every slot callable connected beforehand.
+Notice how The library handles diverse forms of callables.

 ```cpp
 #include <sigslot/signal.hpp>